 After the customer has determined where to place their security cameras, smaller wireless cameras can often be installed with a removable adhesive strip.
 As long as they’re placed near a power outlet or connected to a battery or charger, the cameras can be moved from room to room or repositioned quickly and easily.
-When the cameras do require hardware, installing them is usually a matter of one or two small screws—even for outdoor mounts.
+When the cameras do require hardware, installing them is usually a matter of one or two small screws.
 This makes wireless systems easy to DIY and also makes it simple to adjust the system as security needs change.
-So for ease of installation and adjustment, the winner of the wired versus battery wireless security cameras debate is clearly the battery-powered wireless option.
+So for ease of installation and adjustment, the battery-powered wireless option takes the top prize.

 Renters have long been mostly excluded from home security systems.
 The systems of the past were bulky, difficult to install (almost impossible to DIY), and expensive—plus the equipment couldn’t transfer easily from one address to another.
 The flexibility of wireless cameras has changed that, and it’s made home security far more accessible for renters.
 Especially considering that renters are reliant on landlords or management companies for most aspects of their home security, it’s helpful that renters have a viable option to add their own security system to their homes without damaging the walls or doors of their units.
 It also helps that they can take the equipment with them when they relocate without paying fees or fines.

 7. Wired security cameras tend to capture higher-quality footage than wireless cameras as they don’t rely on a Wi-Fi connection.